Summoning Information in Spacetime, or Where and When Can a Qubit Be?

-\textit{Acknowledgements} We are indebted to Raphael Bousso, Adrian Kent, Fang Xi Lin, Rob Myers and Prakash Panangaden for helpful discussions.
-This work was supported by the Canada Research Chairs program, the Perimeter Institute, CIFAR, FQRNT's INTRIQ, NSERC and ONR through grant N000140811249.
+\textit{Acknowledgments} We are indebted to Raphael Bousso, Adrian Kent, Fang Xi Lin, Rob Myers and Prakash Panangaden for helpful discussions.
+This work was supported by the Canada Research Chairs program, FQXi, the Perimeter Institute, CIFAR, NSERC, ONR through grant N000140811249, and the Simons Foundation.
 The Perimeter Institute is supported by Industry Canada and Ontario's Ministry of Economic Development \& Innovation.